Tedros Adhanom Ghebreyesus: In office

 In February 2023, following the Turkey–Syria earthquakes, Ghebreyesus visited Antakya, Turkey, and Aleppo, Syria, to ensure more aid to the affected areas.

 In 2023, he warned of the humanitarian impact of the war in Sudan, saying that 40% of the Sudanese population was suffering from hunger.

 In December 2023, speaking about the situation in Afghanistan, Ghebreyesus said that 30% of the Afghan population was facing acute food insecurity, adding that "Close to 1 million children are severely malnourished and 2.3 million are suffering from moderate acute malnutrition.
 WHO needs $ 185 million to continue providing medicine and supporting hospitals to prevent more Afghan children and women from dying of malnutrition and the consequences of food insecurity."

+In October 2025, Tedros condemned the El Fasher massacre in Sudan, including the reported killings of over 460 patients and companions at the Saudi Maternity Hospital in El Fasher.

 Gaza war

 Tedros condemned the attack by Hamas on Israel on 7 October 2023 and called for the release of all hostages.

 On 29 October 2023, Tedros described as "deeply concerning" reports from the Palestinian Red Crescent that the al-Quds hospital had received an urgent evacuation warning and notice that it was "going to be bombarded" as "deeply concerning."
 He reiterated that it was "impossible to evacuate hospitals full of patients without endangering their lives".
 He said on X that he was "utterly shocked by reports of attacks on ambulances evacuating patients", adding that patients, health workers and medical facilities must always be protected.

 In December 2023, he criticized Israel's blockade of the Gaza Strip, saying that "Resupplying health facilities has become extremely difficult and is deeply compromised by the security situation on the ground and inadequate resupply from outside Gaza."

 In January 2024, Tedros described conditions in Gaza as "hellish".
 He called for a ceasefire and a "true solution" to the Israel-Palestinian conflict.

 On 26 December 2024, Tedros was caught up in an Israeli airstrike on Sanaa International Airport in Yemen while he was visiting the country on official business.
 He later developed tinnitus from the explosions.